WarrenWeckesser/numpngw/README.md

 ====

-This python package defines the function `write_png` that writes a nump array to a PNG file.
+This python package defines the function `write_png` that writes a numpy array to a PNG file.

 This is prototype-quality software.
 The documentation is sparse, and the API will likely change.